aksnzhy/xlearn_doc/xlearn_api.rst

                           If we set this value to 'none', the xLearn will not dump the model checkpoint after training.

   -t <txt_model_file>  :  Path of the txt model checkpoint file.
 On default, we do not set this option
                           and xLearn will not dump the txt model.
-For now, only the bias and linear term will be dump to the txt model file.

   -l <log_file>        :  Path of the log file.
 Using '/tmp/xlearn_log.*' by default.